MOUHAMEDelHakim/AirBnB_clone/README.md

 </p>

 ## How to use it? :
-The HBNB console in interactive mode prints a prompt and waits for user input
+The HBNB console in interactive mode prints a prompt and waits for user input you just need to execute the console.py file

+`
+./console.py
+`
+`
+(hbnb)(command)
+`
+or in a non interactive mode tis way:

+`echo "command" | ./console.py`